AlbertLeo1/MWandOccupations/README.md

 **Year:** 2026

 ## 📋 Research Overview
-Empirical analysis of minimum wage effects on occupational structures using RLMS panel data (1994-2024).
+Empirical analysis of minimum wage effects on occupational structures using in Russia.

 ## 🔍 Research Questions
 1. Which occupations concentrate at minimum wage thresholds?
-2. How do adjustment mechanisms differ between formal/informal sectors?
+2. Do minimum wage changes induce occupational transitions across sectors and employment forms?
 3. What regional patterns emerge in occupational responses?

 ## 🏗️ Project Structure